 You could opt for relatively inexpensive care options through your hosting company.
 They do it for thousands of customers every day.
 That means they’re experienced.
 It also means they might not be paying attention to the finer details of your particular website and business needs.
 And they won’t help you with content and strategy, either.

 I also know the software their website is built on very well.
-All of my websites (including this one) are built on the same software.
+All of my websites (including this one) are built using the same technology.
 That means I’m in the best position to keep their website up and running and open for business 24/7.
 I do that with one of my care plans.

-If you’re investing in a care plan, I recommend finding someone who can add more value than simple backups and security.
+If you’re going to invest in a care plan, I recommend finding someone who can add more value than simple backups and security.
 Find someone you trust who can help you with strategy and content as well as the tech side of things.

 How much should I invest in a care plan?

 Care plan cost varies greatly depending on the developer or company.
 I’ve seen care plans priced all the way from $10 to $1000 and beyond.
-Of course, the higher priced plans have much more value added than just routine backups and security (consulting, unlimited website changes, etc).
+Of course, the higher priced plans have much more value added than just routine backups and security (I’m talking consulting, unlimited website changes, etc).

 How much you should invest depends on your particular website and business needs and revenue.
 How much income do you attribute to keeping your website up and running each month?
 As a case study, read this article by Pat Flynn of Smart Passive Income to hear about his experience losing income when his website went down for an entire week.
 He estimates he lost nearly $12,000.

 What investment would it have been worth for someone like him to make so they could save themselves from losing that amount of money?
 Only you can decide that.